-To ensure credibility of the data, data integration such as viewing manuscripts and recordings, reviewing data, nonstop supervision, allocating enough time for data collection, and good communication with participants were used.
-To confirm the accuracy of the data, implemented handwritten and extracted code phrases were reviewed by the participants (member check) as well as two research partners (peer check) and different views were summarized in a joint meeting.
-Then, an external researcher and expert familiar with the qualitative research were used as an observer.The readings were approved according to the same understanding of the findings.
-For data dependency, the interview recordings and manuscripts were stored for two years after the end of the study, so participants and observers had access to them.For the generalizability of the data, sampling was conducted with a maximum variation in participants and the environment.
+To ensure credibility of this study, data integration such as viewing manuscripts and recordings, reviewing data, nonstop supervision, allocating enough time for data collection, and good communication with participants were used.
+To confirm the data accuracy, implemented handwritten and extracted code phrases were reviewed by the participants (member check) as well as two research partners (peer check) and different views were summarized in a joint meeting.
+Then, an external researcher and expert familiar with the qualitative research were used as the observer.The readings were approved according to the same understanding of the findings.
+For data dependency, the interview recordings and manuscripts were stored for two years after the end of the study so that participants and observers had access to them.
+Maximum variation of sampling also confirmed the conformability and credibility of the data.

 Ethical Considerations

-This study was approved in the ethics committee of the Ahvaz Jundishapour University of Medical Sciences, and Kurdistan University of Medical Sciences, Iran.
+This study was approved by the ethics committee of the Ahvaz Jundishapour University of Medical Sciences, and Kurdistan University of Medical Sciences, Iran.
 Ethical considerations were considered in accordance with the Helsinki Declaration.
 The aim of the study was explained to all participants and they were informed that participation in the study was voluntary.
 We also ensured them of the anonymity of interview transcripts and the confidentiality of their data.
-Informed consent was obtained from them for recording the interviews and publishing their experiences.
+Oral informed consent was obtained from them for recording the interviews and publishing their experiences.

+Given that interviews with mournful families could create tension in them, the necessary facilities were provided to all the participants for access to the counselor, which, of course, no case occurred in this regard.
+Additionally, to encourage nurses and doctors to participate in the study, some gifts were considered that were given at the end of the research.
+However, families with brain death patients were interviewed in a completely voluntary manner without any incentive.

 Results

-Data analysis led to extraction of 820 primary codes, 10 categories and 5 themes.These themes reflect the role of the nurse in the individual and family's decision to donate a kidney.Themes were counseling, empathy, mediation, motivation, and acceptance of kidney donation.
+Five main themes emerged from the data.
+These themes reflect the role of the nurse in the individual and family's decision to donate a kidney.
+Themes were counseling, empathy, mediation, motivation, and acceptance of kidney donation.

 Counseling

 This theme was extracted from the two individual counseling and family counseling categories; for individuals and families’ decision to donate the kidney voluntarily.
-In relation to individual counseling, some nurses and doctors in the intensive care unit had a negative attitude to organ donation, so nurses as advisor tried to reform them.

-“As a nurse consultant for organ donation, when I went to ICU, I noticed some of the nurses and aid workers did not believe in organ donation which had a negative impact on family decisions.We made a number of counseling sessions to change their attitudes "(nurse Consultant 1).
+In relation to individual counseling, some nurses and doctors in the intensive care unit had a negative attitude to organ donation, therefore nurses as the advisor attempted to reform them.
+“As a nurse consultant for organ donation, when I went to ICU, I noticed some of the nurses and aid workers did not believe in organ donation, having a negative impact on family decisions.We had made a number of counseling sessions to change their attitudes "(nurse Consultant 1).

-People who applied for kidney transplantation did not believe in donating a kidney from the cadaver.
-They were identified by a nurse consultant at the department of dialysis and organ transplant unit and were given free counseling sessions.

-"I was dialyzed for five years, which was quite boring.Finally, I decided to buy a transplanted kidney.One day, a nurse in the dialysis unit spoke to me about receiving the kidney from a brain dead patient.I was rejected first; but my attitude changed when several counseling sessions were carried out.Thanks God now that I use a kidney from a brain dead patient "(recipient of kidney 1).

-Another nurse role as a consultant was providing family counseling at a time when she was not able to make a decision to receive transplanted kidney from a cadaver.
+Another nurse role as a consultant was to provide family counseling at a time when she was not able to make a decision to receive kidney from a cadaver.

 "As the father of a brain dead patient, I was continuously blamed by my other children for cutting their brother's body into pieces.
-God bless nurse, who convinced them finally after several counseling sessions.
-My son’s organs, including his kidneys are now in other bodies that need them".
+God bless that nurse, who convinced them finally after several counseling sessions.
+My son’s organs, including his kidneys are now in other bodies needing them".
 (Father of brain death patient)